mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

 Regarding the TopoJSON command line, `-o bcn.json` declares the file output, `--id-property=+id` [promotes the polygon ids](https://github.com/mbostock/topojson/wiki/Command-Line-Reference#ids) (instead of having them as simple properties in the JSON).
 We coerce them to a number with the `+` operator.
 Finally, the `-p` operator preserves our desired properties (TopoJSON deletes everything by default!).

-We want to keep the rate and the names of the district and the neighbourhood.
+We want to keep the rate, the name of the district and the neighbourhood.
 With the `=` operator we rename them to shorter, more meaningful names.

 That's it!
 You can now preview your map with [mapshaper](http://mapshaper.org/) and we can finally move on to the rendering stage.